robertknight/qt-signal-tools/README.md

 qt-signal-tools is a collection of utility classes related to signal and slots in Qt.
 It includes:
  * QtCallback - Package up a receiver and slot arguments into an object for invoking later.
  * QtSignalForwarder - Connect signals and events from objects to QtCallback or arbitrary functions.
+ * QtMetacallAdapter - Low-level interface for calling a function using a list of QGenericArgument() arguments.
+ * safe_bind() - Create a wrapper around a method call which does nothing and returns a default value if the object is destroyed before the wrapper is called.

 ## Requirements